Zumbrota, Minnesota: Religion

 Christ Lutheran Church is a member of the Wisconsin Evangelical Lutheran Synod (WELS) in Zumbrota.
 United Redeemer Lutheran Church and Land's Lutheran Church are member churches of the Evangelical Lutheran Church in America (ELCA) in Zumbrota.

 St. Paul's Catholic Church and First Congregational United Church of Christ, a member of the United Church of Christ (UCC), are also in Zumbrota.

 Education

 Zumbrota-Mazeppa High School was established when the Zumbrota Public Schools and the Mazeppa Public Schools merged in 1987.
 The primary, middle, and high schools are all in Zumbrota while the elementary school is in Mazeppa.

 Christ Lutheran School is a Christian elementary school (Pre-K-8) of the Wisconsin Evangelical Lutheran Synod (WELS) in Zumbrota.

 Parks and recreation

 Zumbrota's Covered Bridge Park features ball parks, bike trails, a swimming pool, a large kids play structure, camping, and the only authentic covered bridge in Minnesota.
-Zumbrota's Covered Bridge Park also features a frisbee golf course, a skate park, and an ice rink during the winter months.
+It also has a frisbee golf course, a skate park, and an ice rink during the winter.

 Festivals

-The Covered Bridge festival is an annual community wide festival held on the third weekend in June.
-It includes a grand parade, a fireworks festival, 5K/10K fun run and half marathon, and many more activities.
+The Covered Bridge festival is an annual community wide festival held on the third weekend in September.
+It includes a grand parade, craft and vendor fair, food trucks, a fireworks festival, 5K/10K fun run and half marathon, and many more activities.